 There are two piers located in Newport Beach.
 The Newport and Balboa Piers are open from 5 a.m. until midnight.
 Restaurants are located on both piers and their hours may vary.
 Public restroom facilities are available at the base of both piers.

-Wheelchairs that are capable of going on the sand, can be obtained at the Newport Pier and in Corona del Mar.
+Wheelchairs that are capable of going on the sand, can be obtained at the Lifeguard Headquarters (two chairs) located at the base of the Newport Pier and at the Corona del Mar State Beach (one chair).
 The chairs are available on a first come, first serve basis and cannot be reserved.
 To determine availability, please call 949-644-3047 during normal business hours.
+Personnel is available to assist you with a chair starting at 9 a.m.

 Dogs on the Beach